Shelter9987/DEVELOPING-AN-INTERACTIVE-WEB-APPLICATION-FOR-QUIZ-BASED-LEARNING-ASSESSMENT/README.md

-# EduChat-Knowledge-Based-AI-Teaching-Assistant-Chatbot
+# DEVELOPING AN INTERACTIVE WEB APPLICATION FOR QUIZ-BASED LEARNING ASSESSMENT

 ### Overview
-**EduChat** is an interactive web application designed to enhance student learning through quiz-based AI assistance.
+This project is an interactive web application designed to enhance student learning through quiz-based learning assessment.
 The system allows students to practice quizzes and receive feedback in real-time.

 ---